Stephanie Anne Mills

 Stephanie Anne Mills (born March 7, 1979) is a Canadian actress.

 Biography

-Born in Edmonton, Mills aspired to be a singer, dancer and actress as a young girl.
+Mills was born in Edmonton, the youngest of three daughters to Margaret (née Achtymichuk), who was of Ukrainian descent and Harvey Mills, the president of Pacemaker Automotive.
+She aspired to be a singer, dancer and actress as a young child.
 In 2003, she had starred in Eloise at the Plaza with Julie Andrews.
-She does voice work for Total Drama as Lindsay and Katie, 6teen as Kirsten, Sidekick as Vana Glama and Total Drama Presents: The Ridonculous Race as Kitty.
+She does voice work for Total Drama as Lindsay and Katie, 6teen as Kirsten, Sidekick as Vana Glama, and Total Drama Presents: The Ridonculous Race as Kitty.
 She also has shown her acting roles in films and shows such as Rumours, The Safety of Objects, The Hoop Life, In Cold Blood and Gossip, among others.